gjlumsden/net-core-workshop/labs/03-distributing-net-core-cross-platform/01-cross-platform-net.md

     ```

 1. Run the application.
 On Windows the application will use the Registry value (if it exists).
 On any other platform, it will use the *LocalApplicationData* directory.

+> If you have Windows Subsystem for Linux installed, try running the application in Linux to see the different result.